miravassor/another-look-guitar-fretboard/README.md

   This array represent all the naturals note with a single color for each.
 ![alt text](https://github.com/mirawired/another-look-guitar-fretboard/blob/main/img/notes.png)

-## Most common major/minor triads composition

-## Bonus : The perfect Tetris
-Maybe my fav, if you play tetris with the right at bottom, you score big time!

 ### Appendix

 ## Left Handed guitars